A Guide to the ASHA Clinical Fellowship Experience

 - The CF mentor and Clinical Fellow cannot be related in any way.

-- For CF experiences starting on or after January 1, 2020, all CF mentors must:
+- For all applicants who apply under the 2020 standards and earn hours toward the completion of their CF on or after January 1, 2020, their CF mentors

-- Have 9 months of full-time experience (or its part-time equivalent) working as a speech-language pathologist after being awarded the CCC-SLP.
-For example, if you obtained your ASHA CCC-SLP on January 1, 2019, then you may begin to mentor Clinical Fellows on October 1, 2019.
+- must have 9 months of full-time experience (or its part-time equivalent) working as a speech-language pathologist after being awarded the CCC-SLP; and

-- Have completed 2 hours of professional development in the area of supervision at least once in your career after being awarded the CCC-SLP.
+- must have completed 2 hours of professional development in the area of supervision at least once in your career after being awarded the CCC-SLP.

-As a supervisor, you must be ASHA certified during the entire CF experience in order for the Clinical Fellow to use those hours to apply for ASHA certification.
+- The CF mentor's ASHA certification status must be current during the entire CF experience in order for the Clinical Fellow to use those hours to apply for ASHA certification.

 template for tracking supervisory activities [PDF].